k-bx/k-bx.github.io/articles/drinker.md

 ```

 - **[1]**: the "impossible", or "absurd" type, we cannot construct its value.
 Copied from prelude.ctt
-- **[2]**: negation in constructive mathematics is done via giving a function that returns absurd given that value.
+- **[2]**: negation in "propositions-as-types" mathematics is done via giving a function that returns absurd given that value.
 Copied from prelude.ctt
 - **[3]**: good old `Either` type.
 Copied from prelude.ctt
 - **[4]**: notice how all this function needs is the type and the property, no "real values" (it should work for non-inhabited types)
 - **[5]** you either get `inl` with "for all `x:A`, I'll prove they're drinking"